 MCA Eletro Technical Officer (ETO) & Senior Electro Technical Officer (SETO) Certificate of Competency UK Requirements

-The Electro Technical Officer (ETO) is a licensed member of the engine department of a merchant ship as per Section A-III/6 of the STCW Code and is the most vital in the technical hierarchy of modern advanced ships with automated and conventional electrical and electronic systems.
+The Electro Technical Officer (ETO) is a licensed member of the engine department of a merchant ship as per section A-III/6 of the STCW Code and is the most vital in the technical hierarchy of modern advanced ships with automated and conventional electrical and electronic systems.
 It is not compulsory for a ship to carry an ETO unless it has been agreed between the owner/operator and the Flag Administration (the MCA in the case of UK-registered ships).
 This is then stated on the ship’s Safe Manning Document (SMD).

 If you are employed on a ship as an ETO, you must hold an STCW ETO Certificate of Competency whether or not an ETO is listed on the SMD.
-However, paragraph 5 of STCW Reg.
-III/6 states that you are permitted to carry out certain functions of an ETO, providing you are suitably qualified, even if you do not hold an STCW ETO Certificate of Competency.
+However, paragraph 5 of STCW regulation III/6 states that you are permitted to carry out certain functions of an ETO, providing you are suitably qualified, even if you do not hold an STCW ETO Certificate of Competency.
 This means you may be employed on a ship in a position such as Electrician or Systems Engineer, which may or may not be part of the Safe Manning requirement.

 The endorsement Senior Electro-technical Officer (SETO) is not recognized by the STCW Convention.
 However, the UK is using it to indicate an ETO who has exceeded the STCW requirements, both in terms of academic standard and service.